Shrimp Tacos with Creamy Avocado Sauce

 - Prep the taco fixings.
 Shred the slaw and mix it with some of the avocado sauce, chop the tomato and avocado.

 - Cook the shrimp.
-Season the shrimp and then cook it for about 5 minutes in a hot skillet.
+Season the shrimp and then cook it for about 5 minutes at medium-high heat in a hot pan or skillet.

 how to know when shrimp is cooked